| Status | Draft for internal review |

 MEV Reduction

 Cowboy mitigates MEV through four mechanisms: (1) mandatory per‑block proposer rotation via VRF prevents multi‑block observation; (2) VRF‑based transaction ordering within blocks prevents strategic placement; (3) ~2‑second finality minimizes the observation window; (4) lane isolation prevents congestion attacks that delay victim transactions.
 No encrypted mempool is used — the marginal benefit does not justify the added latency given the already‑minimal MEV surface.
-This does not prevent proposer inclusion/censorship or private orderflow MEV.Data Availability, State Rent, and Storage
+This design does not address single-block proposer censorship, private orderflow MEV, or JIT MEV against actors with predictable on-chain state.
+Application-level mitigations (commit-reveal, slippage caps, batch auctions) remain an actor concern.
+The full enumeration and rationale are in §6.5.Data Availability, State Rent, and Storage

 Inline Data vs. Blobs